• Search Us...

 A total of 15 local authorities were successful, each of whom developed their own schemes for working with communities that face the threat of coastal erosion.

-For further information about Coastal Pathfinder see:
+See Defra's website for further information about the Coastal Change Pathfinder Projects.

 The terms of the grant stated that it could not be used for the direct funding of sea defences.
 Instead the scheme was about working with local communities, and helping them adapt to coastal erosion.
 It was about recognising that the shape of our coastline is not fixed; but is subject to constant change which will only increase as our climate changes.